-Quite often, pet owners are unaware of their cat’s hearing loss until the cat is completely deaf.
+Quite often, people are unaware of their cat’s hearing loss until the cat is completely deaf.

-Since felines can compensate for early degrees of hearing loss, it may take some keen eyes for the owner to pick up on symptoms of deafness in cats.
+Since cats can compensate for early degrees of hearing loss, it may take a while for their people to pick up on symptoms of deafness in cats.

-There are two general categories of hearing loss in cats:
+There are 2 general categories of hearing loss in cats:

-If your kitty is deaf at birth, or becomes deaf at a young age, it is usually because of a birth defect, especially in white kittens with blue eyes.
-Breeds that are at high risk of congenital deafness include white Persians, white Turkish Angoras and ragdolls.
+If your cat is deaf at birth, or becomes deaf at a young age, it is usually because of a birth defect, especially in white kittens with blue eyes.

 3 Symptoms of Deafness in Cats